RajdipGhosh99/image-annotation/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Library Used

+Konva.js is used here.

+Performance: Konva utilizes the HTML5 canvas element, which provides better performance for rendering complex graphics compared to traditional DOM manipulation.
+This is especially useful when dealing with a large number of shapes or animations.

+Documentation : Konva simplifies the process of creating and manipulating complex graphics by providing a high-level API for drawing shapes, applying transformations, handling events, and managing animations.
+This makes it easier for developers to create interactive and visually appealing graphics in Angular applications.

+Rich Feature Set: Konva offers a rich set of features for creating complex graphics, including support for shapes, images, text, transformations, animations, filters, and more.
+This allows developers to create a wide range of visual effects and interactive elements in their Angular applications.